 Calculate supplementary prepayments (www.vero.fi/taxcalculator)

 All rental income and the expenses that relate to your rental operation must be included in your tax retun.
+If no information on your rental income is included or if corrections must be made, log in to MyTax and make the corrections.
+You must do this by the deadline date indicated on your return.
 You must include this information even if no taxable rental income remains after you have deducted your expenses.

 If you don't use MyTax electronic filing, you must fill in paper-printed forms to report the income

 Example: Maria, who is a citizen of the Russian Federation and lives in Russia, buys a vacation home (an apartment in a housing company) in Finland and rents it out for the major part of the year when she is not having a vacation in Finland herself.

 Maria's rental income from the flat is taxed in Finland, and she needs to file Form 7H every year due to her rental income and expenses.
 Maria can make the same deductions from her rental income as a Finnish landlord would be able to.
 As Maria also occasionally uses the vacation home herself, she can only deduct the expenses that were paid during the months when it is rented to tenants.

 Rental income from housing-company apartments is not taxed in Finland if the taxpayer lives in Spain or Portugal.
 This is an exception based on the provision of the tax treaties that Finland has signed with Spain and Portugal.

 It does not apply to rental income from houses i.e. real estate property.
 Rental income from real estate in Finland is taxed in Finland even if the taxpayer lives in Spain or Portugal.

 Starting 1 Jan 2019, you must pay tax to Finland on rental income

 As of the beginning of 2019, Finland will collect tax on rental income from apartments in a housing company when this is received by individuals who are Spanish or Portuguese residents.